Managing Property Title Risks for a Smooth Completion

 Listen to the blog audio:

-Managing Property Title Risks for a Smooth Completion post illustrative image
+Managing Property Title Risks for a Smooth Completion illustrative image

 Before the Completion Date, if the Land Register contains records such as undischarged mortgages/legal charges, lis pendens, cautions (or similar interest notices), or statutory orders from the Buildings Department/government, it can directly affect clean title, bank lending, and insurance coverage.
 Below is a prioritization by risk and handling order.